jdavisonc/rasparmony/README.md

 With Rasparmony you will be able to control all your devices with your smartphone, moreover Rasparmony enables you to run macros!
 Yes, macros... a set of commands to differents devices.
 This is, turn on your TV, the Home Theather and set input mode to HDMI1 on the TV.

-Rasparmony starts as fork of `lirc_web` with the idea to extend it adding more features in order to be user friendly with a easy setup.
+Rasparmony starts as fork of `lirc_web` with the idea to extend it.
+It has a lot of new features in order to be user friendly with a easy setup.

 Rasparmony use: